 Whenever you reach that point on a track where you think that it’s ready to send it to a record label, you need to pause.
 That’s when you should start asking for feedback.
 Send it over to people whose opinion you value, but not your friends or relatives.
 They will likely be yeah-sayers.
 You don’t need that.
 You need hard criticism.
 Take it all in and work with it.
 Not everything that others consider wrong with it has to be corrected, but if you get multiple people pointing out the same things, it should start ringing some bells.

 - Polish the sound

 Now that you have ironed out most of the track’s issues, you need to make sure it’s sounding as good as it possibly can.
 I’m talking about mixing and mastering here.
 These final touches can make a world of difference…. even if you’re not great at it, a decently mixed and mastered track is going to sound miles and miles better than one that’s not.
 Now, if you’re a producer, then you probably know how to put down a decent mix and master.
 If not, then I highly suggest you either send your polished track over to a friend who does know this stuff, get it sent over to an audio engineer or learn how to do this yourself.
-A great guide on the essentials of mixing & mastering has recently been posted by the engineer of my label – check it out here.
+My co-founder over at Heroic, Tim, has written a great guide on mixing & mastering.

 You know the saying ‘First impressions last’?
 It’s true… and highly relevant when you’re trying to get signed.

 When you manage to get a label to listen to your music, chances are that they are going to catch a glimpse of your online appearance.
 And if they don’t, they will definitely look you up if your music has intrigued them.
 You want to make sure that the impression you leave is as good as can be.

 Here’s the minimum of things that you should have sorted out: